course-details-portlet

 Further on evaluation

-Compulsory activity must be approved in order to take the final exam in the course.
+Compulsory activity must be approved to sit for the exam.
 The compulsory activities are approved for 4 years.
 If more than four years have passed since the approved compulsory activity, the student must carry out compulsory activities again in order to take the exam.

 Required previous knowledge